elijahbrandner/elijahbrandner.github.io/essays/AI.md

 ---

 ## I. Introduction
 Artificial Intelligence (AI) has slowly worked its way into education, and now it’s everywhere.
 For software engineering especially, it’s like having an extra teammate who never sleeps.
-In ICS 314, I leaned heavily on **GitHub Copilot** as my main AI tool, and only pulled out **ChatGPT** when I needed a deeper explanation, a second opinion, or a quick research boost.
+In ICS 314, I leaned on **GitHub Copilot** as my main AI tool, and only pulled out **ChatGPT** when I needed a deeper explanation, a second opinion, or a quick research boost.
 Copilot lived right inside my code editor, finishing lines for me, sometimes even before I finished thinking them.
 ChatGPT, on the other hand, felt more like a “sit down and talk it out” type of assistant.
 Between the two, they made learning smoother, but never fully replaced the work I had to put in.

 ---